kedder/openvario-compman/README.md

 competitions, published on [Soaring Spot](https://soaringspot.com).
-It runs on [OpenVario](https://openvario.org/) flight computer and automatically downloads current contest airspace and waypoint files when they are published on Soaring Spot. `compman` also configures [XCSoar](https://xcsoar.org/) to use the updated files.
+It runs on [OpenVario](https://openvario.org/) flight computer and automatically downloads current contest airspace and waypoint files when they are published on Soaring Spot. `compman` allows to select your competition class and automatically downloads today's task, provided by [soarscore.com](https://soarscore.com).
+It will configure [XCSoar](https://xcsoar.org/) to use the task and updated files.
 You can switch between contests easily without need to download and transfer files to the flight computer manually.

 It is a text-mode application, which might look primitive for modern graphics-rich UI standards.
 However, it is written using contemporary software